 Angle and Horizon modes disappeared?

 If Angle and Horizon modes are missing in the modes tab, this is because the accelerometer is disabled within Betaflight.
 Some people disable ACC because they only fly in Acro mode, by disabling ACC will save some workload on the processor.
-You can re-enable the accelerometer in the Configuration tab.
+There is a checkbox to enable/disable the accelerometer in the Configuration tab.

-Flip the switch and the drone will start beeping if there is a buzzer installed.
-This helps you locate the drone if it’s downed and lost.
-It’s also useful to setup ESC beacon and your motors will be beeping along with the buzzer.
-It’s useful in case the beeper failed and you still have a backup.
+Beeper mode allows you to flip the switch and activate the buzzer in the drone (if you have one installed).
+This helps to locate the drone if it’s downed and lost.
+It’s also useful to setup ESC beacon and your motors will be beeping along with the buzzer, as well as a backup in case the buzzer fails.

-It’s actually available as a feature, so if it’s enabled in the Configuration tab it will disappear from the modes tab.
-The advantage of enabling it in the modes tab instead, is that you can choose to disable it anytime in the air.
+It’s actually available as a feature which you can enabled in the Configuration tab.
+If you do so, the Airmode option will disappear from the modes tab.
+The advantage of enabling it in the modes tab instead, is that you can choose to disable it anytime during flight.

 Same as Airmode, if you have this feature enabled in the configuration tab, you won’t see this in the modes tab.